-9 See AEMO's Security Enablement Procedure (Provisional), at https://www.aemo.com.au/-/media/files/electricity/nem/security and reliability/power system ops/procedures/so op 3720---provisional-security-enablement-procedure.pdf?la=en.
+12 See AEMO's Security Enablement Procedure (currently under consultation), at https://aemo.com.au/consultations/current-and-closed-consultations/security-enablement-procedures.

-3. Enablement:

-- AEMO will issue enablement instructions (interface to be determined) to participants to enable security services. - These will be viewable via enhanced browser services.

-4. Reporting:

-AEMO will publish enablement reports each day, as required under ISF Rule cl.
+Process Description Implementation Approach Security assessment and scheduling AEMO will determine the need to schedule system security services to address operational security gaps.
+Where AEMO identifies that system security services are required, AEMO will determine the schedule to address the identified gap (subject to the considerations outlined in Section 2.1 of this document).
+AEMO will use the inputs collected from Step 1 to determine this schedule.
+AEMO will develop internal decision and scheduling support tools.
+Enablement AEMO will issue enablement instructions to participants to enable security services.
+AEMO will utilise the existing Markets Portal platform, that will include a new user interface (WEB UI) to access enablement instructions.
+AEMO will publish via the existing Data Interchange i.e. participant can consume using the Participant Data Replication (PDR) tool).
+AEMO will expose an API to participants to poll (Get) to receive enablement instructions.
+Reporting AEMO will publish enablement reports each day, as required under ISF Rule cl.
 4.4A.7(a), that will contain enablement outcomes such as type of security services enabled, relevant facilities, and estimate costs of enablement over the day.
-AEMO will use the existing NEMReports tool for this purpose, enabling participants to see the reports via automated files as well as being published on AEMO's website.
+AEMO will update Data Model 5.6 AEMO will use the existing Data Interchange (including Participant Data Replication (PDR) tool) for this purpose, enabling participants to see the reports via automated files.
+AEMO will publish public reports on AEMO's website as per current process.
+Settlements AEMO will make changes to settlements systems to facilitate the settlement of transitional services under NER cl.

-5. Settlements:

-AEMO will make changes to settlements systems to facilitate the settlement of transitional services under NER cl.
 3.15.6A, consistent with the way that NSCAS is currently settled.
+AEMO will make changes to existing settlements systems.
+AEMO will update Data Model 5.6.